MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-command-line-options.md

 (User mode only) Prevents the debugger from requesting an initial break-in when attaching to a target process.
 This can be useful if the application is already suspended, or if you wish to avoid creating a break-in thread in the target.

 <span id="_______-pd______"></span><span id="_______-PD______"></span> **-pd**
 (User mode only) Causes the target application not to be terminated at the end of the debugging session.
-See [Ending a Debugging Session in WinDbg](ending-a-debugging-session-in-windbg.md) for details.
+See [Ending a Debugging Session in WinDbg (Classic)](ending-a-debugging-session-in-windbg.md) for details.

 <span id="_______-pe______"></span><span id="_______-PE______"></span> **-pe**
 (User mode only) Indicates that the target application is already being debugged.
 See [Re-attaching to the Target Application](reattaching-to-the-target-application.md) for details.